mulle-sde/mulle-env/README.md

 Tools that you always require can be specified globally `~/.config/mulle-env/tools`.
 These will be installed in addition to those found in `.mulle-env/tools`.

+#### Specify optionals tools

+Tools that are nice to have, but aren't required for building the project can be placed into `.mulle-env/optional-tools`.

 #### Specify platform specific tools